sirgallo/quicfiletransfer/cmd/Cmd.md

 go run main.go
 ```

-The server also implements a tracer, so a log file is dopped in the `./srv`, which all events are written to.
+The server also implements a tracer, so a log file is dopped in `./srv`, where all events will be written to.

 **NOTE** Enabling the tracer will have a performance impact on the server.

 The cli has these optional command line arguments:
 ```
 -host=string -> the remote host (default is 127.0.0.1)
--port=string -> the port the remote host is serving from (default is 1234) -filename=string -> the name of the file to be transfered (default is dummyfile) -srcFolder=string -> the path to the file on the remote server(default is /<path-to-quic-file-transfer>/quicfiletransfer/cmd/srv)
+-port=int -> the port the remote host is serving from (default is 1234) -cliPort=int -> the port the client establishes udp connection on (default is 1235) -filename=string -> the name of the file to be transfered (default is dummyfile) -srcFolder=string -> the path to the file on the remote server(default is /<path-to-quic-file-transfer>/quicfiletransfer/cmd/srv)
 -dstFolder=string -> the path to the destination folder on the local machine (default is /<path-to-quic-file-transfer>/quicfiletransfer/cmd/cli)